 Aortic aneurysm care in San Antonio

-The heart and vascular specialists at Methodist Healthcare offer first-class treatment for aortic aneurysms, including thoracic aortic aneurysms and abdominal aortic aneurysms (AAAs), and other conditions affecting the aorta, like aortoiliac disease.
-Our doctors have years of experience in treating vascular conditions and are specially trained in performing life-saving surgeries.
+The heart and vascular specialists at Methodist Heart and Lung Institute offer first-class treatment for aortic aneurysms, including thoracic aortic aneurysms and abdominal aortic aneurysms (AAAs), along with other conditions affecting the aorta, like aortoiliac disease.
+We are recognized as regional leaders in treating vascular conditions and are specially trained in performing life-saving procedures.

-To learn more about treatments we offer for vascular conditions, like abdominal aortic aneurysm, call the Methodist Healthcare HealthLine at (210) 575-5506.
+To learn more about treatments we offer for vascular conditions, call Methodist Healthcare at (210) 575-5506.

-Methodist Healthcare’s vascular doctors offer the most comprehensive vascular disease treatment in San Antonio, with convenient locations throughout South Texas.
+Methodist Heart and Lung Institute’s vascular doctors offer the most comprehensive vascular disease treatment in San Antonio, with convenient locations throughout South Texas.
 Additionally, we offer patients access to extensive cardiac care services, including heart and vascular surgery and cardiac rehabilitation.

-Methodist Aortic Center, a facility of Methodist Healthcare located within Methodist Plaza, offers advanced specialty heart services for patients throughout Greater San Antonio with an aortic aneurysm.
+Methodist Heart and Lung Institute Aortic Center, a facility of Methodist Healthcare located within Methodist Plaza, offers advanced specialty heart services for patients throughout Greater San Antonio with an aortic aneurysm.
 Our cardiologists perform the most current heart and vascular surgeries and offer comprehensive treatments for both abdominal and thoracic aortic aneurysms.

 What is an aortic aneurysm?